 I happen to believe there are…

 IMPORTANT: The key to presenting each of these qualities isn’t just in WHAT you say (your content), but in HOW you say it (your approach).
 What follows is a paragraph-by-paragraph breakdown of what to do and how to do it, followed by a great example personal statement—and yes, I’m suggesting you focus on establishing one quality per paragraph.
-Here goes:
+Here it goes:

-Paragraph 1 (how to start a transfer essay): Establish some of your core values
+Establish some of your core values

 What you’re trying to do here: In the opening paragraph you want to make an awesome first impression.
 And, given that first impressions are often established in the first 30 seconds and that this impression isn’t likely to change (even when, studies show, people are presented with facts that contradict their first impressions!!) your first paragraph better be on point.